mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F091RC-Nucleo/Examples/HAL/HAL_TimeBase_TIM/readme.txt

 @par Example Description

-This example describes how to customize the HAL time base using a general purpose timer instead of Systick as main source of time base.
+How to customize HAL using a general-purpose timer as main source of time base instead of Systick.

 In this example the used timer is TIM6.